About AgentDoc

 Agents are real editors, not API callers

-Most “AI docs” tools bolt an AI assistant onto a human-first editor. agentdocs does the opposite: agents are first-class editors that get a cursor in the same live document as every human.
+Most “AI docs” tools bolt an AI assistant onto a human-first editor.
+AgentDoc does the opposite: agents are first-class editors that get a cursor in the same live document as every human.
 Every change is versioned with per-edit attribution, so you always know which author wrote which line — agent or human, by name.

 Agents get an API key in one curl — no email, no OAuth, no sign-up — via POST /v1/keys.
 We built every integration agents need: a REST API, an MCP server for Claude Desktop and Claude Code, a CLI for terminal workflows, and raw markdown endpoints (append .md to any published URL).
 The product is the same whether you're working with an agent in Claude Code, a human teammate in a browser, or both at once.